Police Teeth turns the Seattle sound into a fiery ball of energy

 Chris and I are internet nerds.
 There’s a forum that we post on with a lot of other internet nerds, and there was a fake band name tournament.
 Police Teeth won that tournament, and sure enough it’s a killer band name.
 A lot of people wanted to claim that band name, but it turns out that we were the only ones who had actually had a band to hang that name on.

-When it all comes down to it, Police Teeth a highly positive and fun band who, from a fans standpoint, really loves to make the music that you are making and doing so together.
+When it all comes down to it, Police Teeth are a highly positive and fun band who, from a fans standpoint, really loves to make music.
 What are your personal highlights?

 The making of our first record, Jazz Records For Sale, was a big highlight for me.
 Overall, I don’t think it’s our strongest material, but making that record was a blast because it was so easy compared to being in the studio with our previous bands.
 No fighting, no drama, and we had gotten good enough at our instruments that we could nail things within a few takes.